hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/cto_language.md

 ```

-## Primitive types
+### Primitive types

 Composer resources are defined in terms of the following primitive types:

-1. String : a UTF8 encoded String
+1. String: a UTF8 encoded String.
-2. Double : a double precision 64 bit numeric value
+2. Double: a double precision 64 bit numeric value.
-3. Integer : a 32 bit signed whole number
+3. Integer: a 32 bit signed whole number.
-4. Long : a 64 bit signed whole number
+4. Long: a 64 bit signed whole number.
-5. DateTime : an ISO-8601 compatible time instance, with optional time zone
+5. DateTime: an ISO-8601 compatible time instance, with optional time zone and UTZ offset.
-and UTZ offset
-6. Boolean : a Boolean value, either true or false.
+6. Boolean: a Boolean value, either true or false.

-## Arrays
+### Arrays

 All types in Composer may be declared as arrays using the [] notation.
-Hence

     Integer[] integerArray